12 best email newsletter software in 2026

 GetResponse has four pricing options available:

-• Email marketing: starts at $15 per month (billed annually) for an email list of up to 1,000 subscribers and includes everything you need to run email marketing campaigns – popups and forms, prebuilt email templates, advanced email creator, campaign scheduling, autoresponders, segmentation, reporting, and integrations.
+• Starter: This plan starts at $15.58 per month (billed annually) for an email list of up to 1,000 subscribers and includes everything you need to run email marketing campaigns: popups and forms, prebuilt newsletter templates, an advanced email creator, campaign scheduling, autoresponders, segmentation, 1 custom automation workflow, reporting, and integrations.

-• Marketing automation: starts at $49 per month (billed annually) for an email list of up to 1,000 subscribers.
-It includes all the features you’ll find in the email marketing plan, plus marketing automation, advanced segmentation, contact scoring, webinars, and more.
+• Marketer: This plan starts at $48.38 per month (billed annually) for an email list of up to 1,000 subscribers.
+It includes all the features in the Starter plan, plus unlimited marketing automation, advanced segmentation, abandoned cart recovery, newsletter revenue statistics, web push notifications, and more.

 Pros and cons